nerdschoolbergen/pair-programming/readme.md

 ```

 ### Test framework ###
-To keep things simple we have supplied a simple JavaScript test framework in the `testframework` folder.
+To keep things simple we have supplied a basic JavaScript test framework in the `testframework` folder.

 The framework example consists of two JavaScript files:
 - `main.js` - Tests are declared here